akka/akka/akka-docs/rst/java/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#recover-on-start-custom

+Upper sequence number bounds can be used to recover a processor to past state instead of current state.
 Automated recovery on restart can be disabled by overriding ``preRestart`` with an empty implementation.

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#recover-on-restart-disabled